Kiang: Evolution

 The genus Equus, which includes all extant equines, is believed to have evolved from Dinohippus, via the intermediate form Plesippus.
 One of the oldest species is Equus simplicidens, described as zebra-like with a donkey-shaped head.
-The oldest fossil to date is ~3.5 million years old from Idaho, USA.
+The oldest fossil to date is about 3.5 million years old from Idaho, US.
 The genus appears to have spread quickly into the Old World, with the similarly aged Equus livenzovensis documented from western Europe and Russia.